Multistrange Hyperon Production on Nuclear Targets: Comparison of QGSM calculations with experimental data

 The difference between the full and the dashed lines for the ratio $\overline{\Omega}^+$/$ \overline{\Lambda}$ in a very central event is of about one order of magnitude.
 Such a large difference comes from the fact that the cross section for $\overline{\Omega}$ production is proportional to ${\lambda_s}^3$.
 Meanwhile, since the cross section for $\overline{\Xi}^+$ production is proportional to ${\lambda_s}^2$, the difference between full and dashed curves for the ratio $\overline{\Xi}^+$/$ \overline{\Lambda}$ is not so large.

-This behaviour in which the value of the strangeness suppression factor $\lambda_s$ increases with the value of $N_w$ (centrality), indicates that the simple quark combinatorial rules~\cite{AKMS,CS} are not valid for central collisions of heavy nuclei.
+This behavior in which the value of the strangeness suppression factor $\lambda_s$ increases with the value of $N_w$ (centrality), indicates that the simple quark combinatorial rules~\cite{AKMS,CS} are not valid for central collisions of heavy nuclei.

 In figs.~4 and 5, the rapidity dependence of $p$, $\overline{p}$, $ \Lambda$, $\overline{\Lambda}$ (Fig. 4), and of ${\Xi}^-$, $\overline{\Xi}^+$, ${\Omega}^-$, $\overline{\Omega}^+$ (Fig. 5) baryons production in central Pb+Pb collisions with initial momentum 158 GeV/c per nucleon, are shown, and compared with the QGSM predictions (full and dashed lines).
 The full and dashed lines have been calculated for baryon and antibaryon production by using the corresponding values of the strangeness suppression parameter, ${\lambda_s}$, given in Table~2.